Scholarships & Awards

 School Assisted Places: Edmund Rice Scholarships

 These scholarships will be awarded on academic promise, taking into account examination performance, interview and primary school references.
 Parents will then be asked to complete a confidential declaration of income and capital on the basis of which the final award will be made.
-Evidence may be required and the parental contribution to fees is assessed annually.
+Financial evidence will be required and the parental contribution to fees is assessed annually.

 If you are likely to be eligible for one of these awards and wish to be considered, you must complete the preliminary form marked Edmund Rice Scholarships and return it at the same time as the Application Form.